naivary/objst/README.md

 There are some helper function implemented for the object struct e.g `ID()` or `Owner()` which will return the meta data in a convenient way.
 Calling `ID()` is the same as `obj.GetMetaKey(objst.MetaKeyID)`.

+#### objst.MetaKeyContentType

+One of the most important meta data is the content-type of the object.
+This will be used as the content-type to serve the object over http and is required for every object. objst is making best effort assumptions to get the officail mime-type of the uploaded file using the specified file extension.
+If the file extension cannot be found it will fallback to the user defined multipart form key `contentType`.
+If none is provided an error will be returned.
+If one is found it will automatically be registered to the runtime and the content-type meta data will be specified.

 ### Queries

 `objst.NewQuery` allows you to get multiple or one object at once in a convenient way.
 For example